 and an elegant touch to the hors d’oeuvre.
 Guests will love the creative use of this fruit, as well as the added vitamins

-These pickles are as beautiful as they are delicious.
+Ribbons of zucchini and squash make up these colorful Zucchini-and-Squash Pickles.
+These pickles are as beautiful as they

 This easy appetizer melds the flavors of olives, egg, and salty salami.